The Hunchback of Notre Dame (musical): Intermediate period (2002–2013)

-Der Glöckner von Notre Dame was an isolated show, i.e., it only played in one German theatre and was not licensable to other companies.
-The musical was not staged again in this format for many years, however adaptations of the 1996 film The Hunchback of Notre Dame could be seen in various productions around Disney theme parks and cruises.
+Der Glöckner von Notre Dame played in only one German theatre.
+It was not staged again in this format for many years, but adaptations of the 1996 film The Hunchback of Notre Dame could be seen in various productions around Disney theme parks and cruises.

-In 2008, lyricist Stephen Schwartz revealed, "I think we're starting up Hunchback of Notre Dame, hopefully, next year."
-In a November 2010 interview, composer Alan Menken confirmed that he was working on an American production, and that they would use James Lapine's book.
-On January 9, 2013, it was announced that the musical would finally be produced for a Broadway performance with a new book by Peter Parnell and new songs by Menken and Schwartz, who did the songs for the movie and the original musical.
-In April 2013, the very first English adaptation of Der Glöckner von Notre Dame was staged by the Fine Arts Department of The King's Academy Sports & Fine Arts Center in West Palm Beach, Florida.
-According to The King's Academy, Walt Disney Productions personally selected them to adapt and premiere the work, and received a license to stage the English version, noting that Disney was workshopping this musical for a possible run on Broadway.
-The King's Academy collaborated with Disney Executive Studios.
+In 2008 the lyricist, Schwartz, stated, "I think we're starting up Hunchback of Notre Dame, hopefully, next year."
+In a 2010 interview, the composer, Menken, confirmed that he was working on an American production that used James Lapine's book.
+In 2013, however, it was announced that the musical would be produced on Broadway with a new book by Peter Parnell and new songs by Menken and Schwartz.
+In April 2013, the first English adaptation of Der Glöckner von Notre Dame was staged by the Fine Arts Department of The King's Academy Sports & Fine Arts Center in West Palm Beach, Florida.
+According to The King's Academy, Walt Disney Productions selected them to adapt the work, and noted that Disney was workshopping the musical for a possible run on Broadway.
 Their director, David Snyder, helped Disney cast talent for the new show.
-This version did not include all the songs from Der Glöckner von Notre Dame, and excludes the deaths of Esmeralda and Frollo.
-While being an amateur production, it is notable as the first English staging of the musical, rather than a translation of the film.

-At the D23 expo, which took place on August 9–11, 2013, Josh Strickland performed the first official English version of a new song written for the stage musical version, Made of Stone.
+At the D23 expo, which took place on August 9–11, 2013, Josh Strickland performed the first official version of a new song written for the English language version, "Made of Stone".